4 Reasons Lubbock Texas is Dangerous

 In addition to tornadoes, the South Plains area is affected by damaging weather each year.
 Hurricane force winds, with sustained gales of 50 to 75 mph are common in the spring.
 These high winds rip off and damage shingles on roofs and break down trees.

-2016 broke records for a blizzard that hit in the new year, bringing snow drifts of up to four feet.
+2016 smashed records for a blizzard that hit in the new year, bringing snow drifts of up to four feet.
 The blizzard killed livestock, caused accidents and led to water damage in homes and businesses.

 Hail is another weather event that is common in the area.
 In 2016, Lubbock and surrounding communities experienced record hail and flooding.
 It has now become common for devastating storms to affect Lubbock at least once a year.